Training Manual

 Walkthrough

-1. Open your web browser and navigate to the store's home URL (/).
+1. Open your web browser and navigate to the store's home page (the root URL provided by your system administrator).

-1. Continue scrolling down the page.
-At the bottom, you will see the Footer, which contains navigation links to informational pages and other store sections.
+4. Continue scrolling to the very bottom of the page.
+You will reach the Footer, which contains navigation links to informational pages, legal information, and other site-wide resources.

 Try It Yourself